 Citizens, your dear Leader – the always fashionable TFD! – is inordinately fond of some truly kitschy recipes, not the least of which is the humble cheese ball!
-A throwback recipe from the golden age of food kitsch during the fifties through the early seventies, this deserves a renewed place of honor on your appetizer board, especially made as TFD does! 😀
+A throwback recipe from the golden age of food kitsch during the fifties through the early seventies, this deserves a renewed place of honor on your appetizer board, ! 😀

 As noted in a NY Times story:

 In its purest form, a cheese ball is a mixture of sharp shredded cheese like Cheddar or blue, blended with cream cheese and, often, butter.
 It’s usually seasoned with anything in the allium and capsicum (pepper) families, then rolled in a mixture of nuts and herbs.
 It’s great spread on crisp, plain crackers and goes really well with a drink.

 December is the Olympics for cheese ball fans.
 The treats populate dairy cases in many parts of the country in flavor varieties that rival their brethren in the ice cream case.
 Sharp Cheddar and port wine may be the standard-bearers, but things can get crazy out there in cheese ball land.

 Cheese balls seasoned with Worcestershire sauce and rolled in chopped dried beef from Buddig, a popular supermarket brand, are big at Ohio potlucks, Ms. Davis said.
 In Texas, a jalapeño-bacon cheese ball is often on the cocktail party buffet.
 Williams-Sonoma offers a recipe for a Cheddar cheese ball smoothed with mayonnaise, flavored with smoked paprika and rolled in poppy seeds.